DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/Readme.md

 Topics covered include :
 * The Unity Launcher and Editor.
 * Game Objects, Components, and Hierarchies.
-* Physics Materials and Zones.
+* Colliders, Physics, and Physics Materials.
 * Sprites.

 Then after going through these we will make a Rube Goldberg Machine.
 This is a great way to get familiar with many of the main components of Unity.\